 Rewards and costs of a medical career

-Last year, King’s College, London received 4,800 applications for their medical school…
+Every year King’s College, London receives around 4,500 applications for 410 places at their medical school.

 Medical course options

-A standard medical course is 5 years.
+A standard medical course is five years.
 After successfully completing the course you graduate as a Bachelor of Medicine and Surgery (usually MBChB).

-Some universities offer a 6-year course to students who are academically suitable to study medicine but haven’t completed the correct subjects at A-Level.
+Some universities offer a six-year course to students who are academically suitable to study medicine but have not completed the correct subjects at A level.

 Balancing pre-clinical and clinical work